liveprojects-mort/little_blue_app/README.md

 ionic cordova run android

 ### Notes

-1. gulpfile.js is missing.
-Download from https://github.com/ionic-team/ionic-app-base/blob/master/gulpfile.js place the gulpfile.js in the top level of the ionic project

 #### Getting this working in MMU Student Windows 10

-You will find most of the apps needed to get LittleList to build and install on an android phone, but the OS set-up is a little idiosyncratic!
+You will find most of the apps needed to get this code to build and install on an android phone, but the OS set-up is a little idiosyncratic!

 Android Studio and Android SDK 26 are already installed MS VS Code is installed